jambombs24/Enhanced_and_Modernized/README.md

 Once you have ENB installed, move it to the top of the ENB section.
 Remember to enable it as well.

 ![ENB in position.](enb_placed.PNG)

 You can check that you've done this part correctly by running MO2's explorer virtual folder program.
 Move up one directory to the game's root folder, and check that the two DLL files mentioned earlier are present.

 ![DLLs in root folder.](enb_virt.PNG)

 ### Step Ten: Customization
+There are a few things you can do to customize the modlist.

+First of all, if you're on GOG, set the active profile to "GOG".
+This switches all version-specific SKSE plugins to their 1.6.659 variants.

+If you prefer that your player character does not speak and remains silent, expand the "Bottom Dwellers" section and disable all of these:
+- Dragonborn Voice Over
+- Dragonborn Voice Over Dialogue Interface ReShaped Patch
+- Dragonborn Voice Over - Plugin Replacer
+- DBVO Plugin Replacer - Reverb Interior Sound Expansion Patch
+- Bella Voice DBVO